In any area of life, if you want to sustain well-being, discipline is required. Specific actions, when done consistently, allow you to thrive.

 Even if you’re building the right audience, without 1-1 conversations with them, you’ll never get intimate enough with their needs and wants to know what you should be offering in your products/services, or how to frame your marketing.

-Every month, I try to do at least two to four “fan interviews”, which are one-to-one conversations with my fans, to discover what they’ve bought (related to my niche), what’s working for them in terms of products/services, what’s not working, and what they’re still looking for.
+Every month, I do at least one “fan interview”, which are one-to-one conversations with my fans, to discover what they’ve bought (related to my niche), what’s working for them in terms of products/services, what’s not working, and what they’re still looking for.
+(When I was trying to figure out my offers, I tried doing at least one fan interview per week.)

 Here’s my invitation: if you have bought at least one of my courses (George Kao’s Courses) and you haven't yet done a fan interview with me, you can schedule it here.
 Then you can experience what a “fan interview” is like!